molundb/molundb.github.io/_posts/2024-05-22-how-to-migrate-from-statenotifier-to-notifier-in-flutter-riverpod.md

 ---
 layout: post
 title:
-  "Migrate from StateNotifier to Notifier in Flutter"
+  "How to Migrate from StateNotifier to Notifier in Flutter Riverpod"
 ---

 {% assign date = page.date | date: "%F" %}